craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Create a meeting.
 Invite Francisco, Demonstration Laptop and Conference Room.

-1. Wait for the "accepted" messages from Demonstration Laptop and Conference Room.
+1. Wait for the “accepted” messages from Demonstration Laptop and Conference Room.

 1. On **LON-CL4**, signed in as **ADATUM\Administrator**.